 By now, you’re probably curious about starting your own puppy flight nanny service.
 You might be wondering where those well-paying customers come in?
 Well, if you’re not hired by a breeder who’s already got them lined up, you’ll have to find customers yourself.
 The easiest way to do it is by browsing through an online marketplace.

 At CitizenShipper, for example, new pet transportation jobs are posted daily.
-You get to pick the ones you’re interested in and the hours you work.
-This way, you can hold down your regular job while picking up supplemental work as an Air Nanny.
+You get to pick the ones you’re interested in, and the hours you work.
+This way, you can hold down your regular job while picking up extra work as an Air Nanny.

-Cats and dogs are extremely popular on our platform – the demand keeps growing.
+Cats and dogs are prevalent on our platform – the demand keeps growing.
 While most customers are looking for ground-based transportation since air travel is costly, it’s up to you to change that.

 Bidding on long-distance pet shipments, you can get in touch with potential customers and explain how things stand.
 Let them know that flying is faster and less stressful for animals.
 Tell them about the great deal that you can offer.
-Tell them how much you enjoy flying with and caring after animals.
+Tell them how much you enjoy flying with and taking care of animals.

 Signing up as an Air Nanny is simple and free of charge.
-If you think that a puppy nanny transport job might be right for you, give it a shot.
+So if you think that a puppy nanny transport job might be right for you, give it a shot.
 In a matter of minutes, you’ll be bidding on shipments and chatting with customers.

 FAQ: shipper responsibilities

 We get a lot of questions about puppy nanny shipping services.
-Here are some of the answers we provide, and a few things you should make sure your customer understands.
+So here are some of the answers we provide and a few things you should make sure your customer understands.

 - Pets flying on planes must be able to qualify as carry-on luggage.
 Most Air Nannies transport cats, young puppies, or small dogs (15-20 lbs).

 - By law, puppies must be at least 8 weeks old to fly.
-Some airlines increase this age requirement to 16 weeks.
+However, some airlines have increased this age requirement to 16 weeks.

-- Each animal must have a certificate of health issued by a licensed veterinerian.
+- Each animal must have a certificate of health issued by a licensed veterinarian.
 Also, all vaccination certificates must be up to date.